agilebits/onepassword-utilities/convert_to_1p4/README.md

 Launch SafeWallet, and export its database to an XML file.
 On OS X, use the `File > Export...` menu.
 Select the XML tab, and click `Export`.
 On Windows, use the `File > Export Wallet` menu, select the `Export to XML file` button, and click Next.
 Click the `Browse button`.

 Navigate to your **Desktop** folder, and save the file with the name **pm_export.txt** to your Desktop.
 On Windows, click the `Finish` button and press `OK` when the successful export dialog appears.
 You may now quit SafeWallet.

 ---

+### ● SPB Wallet
+There is no need to export any data from SPB Wallet.
+The converter will read and decrypt the data directly from the SPB Wallet .swl file.
+It might be easiest to move your .swl wallet file to your Desktop.
+When you enter your command line, use your .swl wallet file's name as *name_of_export_file*.

+If would prefer not to move the .swl file, you'll have to specify a path to your wallet file in place of the relative path ..\*name_of_your_spbwallet_file*.

+---